WHKnightZ/OpenGL_Gravity_Duck/README.md

 ## Conclusion:

-Full 40 Maps - Thank to Armor Games<br />
+Full 40 Maps - Thanks to Armor Games<br />
 Like original game 80%<br />
 I fixed some places to make game more reasonable :D<br />